abc-valera/netsly-golang/README.md

 - For configuration `.env` files are used.
 - The project is containerized and can be run with Docker or Podman.

-- Adapter layer:
+- Persistence layer:

   - [Ent](https://github.com/ent/ent) is used as an ORM.
   - PostgreSQL is used as a database.
   - Redis is used as a cache.

+- Service layer:

   - ElasticMail is used as an email api.
   - [Asynq](https://github.com/hibiken/asynq) library with Redis database is used as a task queue.
   - JWT tokens are used for authentication.

-- Port layer:
+- Presentation layer:

   - For the REST API, the OpenAPI specification is used for generating code and documentation ([ogen](https://github.com/ogen-go/ogen) library is user as the code generator).
   - For the SSR web application, golang html/template library is used with the use of HTMX and Tailwind.